 CCP stands for Critical Control Point, a point at which preventative measures must be applied in order to reduce, prevent, or eliminate a safety hazard.
-Most widely used in the food industry, CCPs are essential steps within a business’s entire process, from purchasing raw ingredients to the way the food is plated and served for consumption.
+Most widely used in the food industry, CCPs are essential steps within a business’s entire process, from purchasing raw ingredients right through to preparation.
 Hazards that may put a risk to food safety include chemical contamination and bacterial growth.
-CCPs to mitigate these hazards include testing ingredients for metal contaminants or chemical residues, and properly storing meat that will develop bacteria when left at room temperature.
+CCPs to mitigate these hazards include testing ingredients for metal contaminants or chemical residues, and properly storing chicken and other types of meat that will develop bacteria when left at room temperature.

-An important consideration for each CCP in your business is to assign employees responsible for monitoring the control.
-If a process or product does not meet critical limits, this should be reported immediately.
-CCPs should also be developed and documented carefully; this paperwork may later on prove that food was indeed produced safely.
-Having Critical Control Points implemented as part of a food safety program helps to protect the health and safety of consumers, and prevents businesses from suffering the consequences of serving contaminated food.
+An important consideration for each CCP in your business is to assign employees responsible for monitoring procedures.
+If a process or product does not meet critical limits, this should be reported immediately and a plan should be put in place.
+CCPs should also be developed and documented carefully; this paperwork may later on prove that foods were indeed produced safely.
+Having Critical Control Points implemented as part of a food safety program helps to protect the health and safety of customers, and prevents businesses from suffering the consequences of serving contaminated food.

 - What does HACCP stand for?

 - What is composite risk management (CRM)?